What is an Attack Surface?

 Attack surface analysis consists of identifying, tracking, and managing assets.
 This has become a universal concern for many CISOs and IT leaders – irrespective of their size or sector.
 Real-time end-to-end visibility of the evolving external attack surface provides a birds-eye view of your digital ecosystem, allowing for better risk-detection and response – so it is fast becoming a necessity to help reduce your attack surfaces.

-What is External Attack Surface Management and why is it important?
+What is attack surface management and why is it important?

-External attack surface management (EASM) tools provide continuous security monitoring and management of your attack surface and the vulnerabilities that contain, transmit, or process your data.
+Attack surface management (ASM) tools provide continuous security monitoring and management of your attack surface and the vulnerabilities that contain, transmit, or process your data.

 It enables organizations to map, track, understand and analyze their threat landscape – empowering them to think like an attacker.
-EASM provides optimum security coverage, providing insights on:
+ASM provides optimum security coverage, providing insights on:

 • What the components of your attack surface are